fraggerfox/din-port/README.md

 -------

-* DIN Is Noise was written by [jag][2], who helped me a lot in making his code build to be compatible with FreeBSD.
+* DIN Is Noise was written by [jag][2], who helped me a lot in making DIN's build to be compatible with FreeBSD.
-* Thanks to `trouble` for helping me come up with the port package and a machine to test the port development.
+* Thanks to `trouble` for helping me come up with the port package, for patching up minor fixes and a machine to test the port development.
 * Thanks to `aashiks` for helping me doing build and run tests in TrueOS.

 License